Topics Map > EPD Instructor Resources > Course Technologies > Blackboard Ultra

 Setting up Breakout Groups: Group Assignment

-Moderators can assign breakout groups in two ways: Random or Custom.
+Moderators can assign breakout groups in three ways (see how to setup below):

 By selecting this option, conference attendees will be randomly assigned to groups.
 Note: The random group assignment option is only available for conferences with four our more attendees.
 There must be a minimum of two students per breakout group.